taichi-dev/taichi_glsl/docs/index.rst

 Taichi GLSL API references
 ==========================

-Taichi GLSL is an external library of the `Taichi Programming Language <https://github.com/taichi-dev/taichi>`_, which provides a set of useful helper functions including but not limited to:
+Taichi GLSL is an extension library of the `Taichi Programming Language <https://github.com/taichi-dev/taichi>`_, which provides a set of useful helper functions including but not limited to:

 1. Handy scalar functions like ``clamp``, ``smoothstep``, ``mix``, ``round``.
 2. GLSL-alike vector functions like ``normalize``, ``distance``, ``reflect``.